>From: Dr Rob Fisher <[log in to unmask]>

 >Papers will be considered on any related theme.
 300 word abstracts

->should be submitted by Friday 11th May 2007.
-If your paper is accepted
+>should be submitted by Friday 25h May 2007.
+If an abstract is accepted

->for presentation at the conference, an 8 page draft paper should be
+>for the conference, a full draft paper should be submitted by Friday

->300 word abstracts should be submitted to both the Organising Joint
+>300 word abstracts should be submitted to the Organising Chairs;

->Chairs; abstracts may be in Word, WordPerfect, PDF or RTF formats.
+>abstracts may be in Word, WordPerfect, PDF or RTF formats.
+We

 >E-Mail: [log in to unmask]

->Wickedness.Net.
-It aims to bring together people from different areas
+>of ID.Net.
+It aims to bring together people from different areas and

->All papers accepted for and presented at the conference will be
+>innovative and challenging.
+All papers accepted for and presented at

 >For further details about the project please visit: